Mastering The Art of Traditional Matcha Preparation

 • A bamboo matcha whisk called a “chasen”

-• A bamboo matcha spoon or teaspoon
+• A bamboo matcha scoop or teaspoon

 • A small tea sifter